TheJoboReal/Noter/Uni/Notes/NewNotes/pico deep sleep.md

 ---

 #### Definition
 The pico pi can enter **sleep mode** leaving the clock active to be able to wake up at a determined time.
 This mode consumes approx $33$mW.
 Instead the pico can be put into **dormant mode** with the clock turned off and setting up an external wake signal on a pin.
 This mode consumes approx $6$mW.
-For this the oscilator below is used.
+For this the bit counter below is used.
 [Datasheet](https://www.ti.com/lit/ds/symlink/sn74hc4060.pdf).

 ![[Pasted image 20260715145911.png]]